knpuniversity/oauth/knpu/security.rst

 This makes using OAuth APIs much more convenient for us developers, but if those requests aren't encrypted, you're asking for a fox in your hen house.

-In addition to calling the server using HTTPS, it is just as important that the call you make verifies the SSL certificate.
-Your http library will do this for you, but they also let you bypass verification.
-This is commonly done during development, or when you encounter an error such as "Peer certificate cannot be authenticated with known CA certificates".
-It can be tempting to do this, but you must remember with OAuth to *always* verify SSL certificates.
+And when you make those calls over HTTPS, make sure you actually verify the SSL certificate.
+Your HTTP library will do this for you, but it will also give you the option to skip verification.
+This is tempting when developing locally or if you get an error like:

+    Peer certificate cannot be authenticated with known CA certificates

+But don't disable verification!
+That's like keeping the door open on your chicken coup!
 Turning off SSL Verification is the same as sending the access token unencrypted.
-If you're worried about this, just remember unless you manually turn this off, you'll be okay.
+Don't manually turn this off and you'll be okay.

 Interestingly, *your* site doesn't technically need to use HTTPS.
 When the user is redirected back with the authorization code, it's ok if someone reads